taldcroft/asciitable/doc/index.rst

 Requirements
 ---------------
-* :mod:`asciitable` has been tested with Python 2.4, 2.5 and 2.6.
-It might work with other versions.
+* :mod:`asciitable` has been tested successfully with Python 2.4, 2.5, 2.6 and 3.1.
-* Though not required `NumPy <http://numpy.scipy.org/>`_ is highly recommended.
-Version 1.3.0 has been tested.
+* Though not required `NumPy <http://numpy.scipy.org/>`_ is recommended.
+  NumPy versions 1.3.0 (Python 2) and 1.5.0 (Python 3) have been tested.

 Download
 ---------------------------